How to use this document

 - What a not-good answer looks like

-The document is not a scoring framework.
-It is a conversation aid.
+The document is a conversation aid.
 The value comes from asking the questions, in order, at a board or board sub-committee meeting, and noticing which answers come back clean and which come back vague.
+The sample answers, and the figures in them, are illustrative; no figure in this paper is an Adeo fee or a real client result.

 Domain I — Service delivery